CedarCopilot/cedar-OS/src/app/examples/email/README.md

-# Gmail-like Email App with Real Gmail Integration
+# Gmail-like Email App with Real Gmail Integration & Mastra AI Assistant

 A fully functional email application built with Next.js, TypeScript, and Tailwind CSS that replicates Gmail's user interface and functionality.
-Now with **real Gmail integration** - connect your Gmail account to read and send actual emails!
+Now with **real Gmail integration** and **Mastra-powered AI Assistant** - connect your Gmail account to read and send actual emails, with an intelligent AI assistant to help you manage your inbox!

 ## Features

+### 🤖 Mastra AI Assistant (NEW!)

+- **Intelligent Email Agent**: Powered by Mastra framework with specialized email tools
+- **Email Composition**: AI helps write professional, clear emails
+- **Smart Summarization**: Get concise summaries of long email threads
+- **Reply Generation**: Generate contextual responses with adjustable tone
+- **Email Organization**: AI-powered labeling and archiving suggestions
+- **Pattern Analysis**: Insights into your email habits and communication patterns
+- **Streaming Responses**: Real-time AI responses with streaming support
+- **Tool-Enhanced**: Uses specialized tools for email operations

 ### 🆕 Gmail Integration